Actor-Relational Database Systems: A Manifesto: Security, Monitoring, and Administration

+This access configuration can be enforced in an actor-relational database system by the commands shown in Figure~\ref{fig:security:access:control}.
 The first \emph{REVOKE} statement revokes access rights of all actors to each other.
 The next \emph{GRANT} statement configures Rule~1 for access privileges of \texttt{add\_items}, while the next statement configures Rule~2 for access privileges of \texttt{checkout} in the \texttt{Cart} actor type.
-The final statement additionally sets up a rule by actor name to enforce Rule~3.
-The previous rules, which are configured by actor types, can additionally use the \texttt{WITH NAMES} clause to configure even finer granularity of access.
+The final statement additionally sets up a finer-grained rule by actor name to enforce Rule~3.
 Taken as a whole, the set of rules must cleanly compose or otherwise be flagged and rejected.
 The set of configured rules can be used for static verification and debugging of security violations.
 In addition, modification of these rules during deployment enables dynamic adaptivity of security policies to meet unforeseen security threats, e.g., by revoking rights from selected actors.